 S. dysenteriae type 1 (not common in the US, except in returning travelers) produces Shiga toxin, which may cause hemolytic-uremic syndrome.

-Supportive care is usually adequate, but give antibiotics (a fluoroquinolone, azithromycin, ceftriaxone) to young children and to elderly, debilitated, or severely ill patients; resistance to ampicillin, TMP/SMX, and tetracyclines is common.
+Supportive care is usually adequate, but give antibiotics (a fluoroquinolone, azithromycin, ceftriaxone) to young children and to older, debilitated, or severely ill patients; resistance to ampicillin, trimethoprim/sulfamethoxazole (TMP/SMX), and tetracyclines is common.